snakeqing23/nodebb-plugin-qiniu-uploads/README.md

 | 0.3.3          | NodeBB         | >= 0.6.0 |
 | 0.3.4          | NodeBB         | >= 1.0.0 |

-A plugin for NodeBB to take file uploads and store them on S3, uses the `filter:uploadImage` hook in NodeBB.
+A plugin for NodeBB to take file uploads and store them on qiniu, uses the `filter:uploadImage` hook in NodeBB.

-## S3 Uploads Configuration
+## qiniu Uploads Configuration

 You can configure this plugin via a combination of the below, for instance, you can use **instance meta-data** and **environment variables** in combination.
 You can also configure via the NodeBB Admin panel, which will result in the Bucket and Credentials being stored in the NodeBB Database.